 Traineeships and supported internships

-116. These are funded as part of the post 16 funding methodology and are subject to all the guidance within these documents.
-The framework for delivery of traineeships is available from the GOV.UK website.
+116. These are funded as part of the post-16 funding methodology and are subject to all the guidance within these documents.
+Traineeships advice is available from the GOV.UK.

 6: Evidence of student existence and eligibility